7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 Why this still affects you

 When emotions weren’t met with curiosity or care, your nervous system learned that feelings were inconvenient or unsafe.
+The absence of emotional connection with parents can make it hard to form secure attachments later in life.
 As an adult, this often shows up as self-doubt, emotional shutdown, or needing external validation to know how you feel.

 You might intellectualize instead of feel.
 Or apologize for having emotions at all.